Board (bridge): Preparation of the deal

 No matter how the boards are prepared, they are not shuffled again during the session, and the cards in all pockets are kept face down.
 Sometimes, at the end of a session or the beginning of a new session, a card or cards will be placed in the board face up.
 This indicates that the board has not yet been prepared for the new session.

-The board may also carry a travelling sheet — a paper form where players enter their scores each time the board is played.
-The board may contain a dedicated pocket for the travelling sheet (folded so as to hide the entries from view between scorings); otherwise it can be inserted in the slot with the cards for North, the score recorder.
+The board may also carry a travelling scoreslip or "traveller" — a paper form where players enter their scores each time the board is played.
+The board may contain a dedicated pocket for the traveller (folded so as to hide the entries from view between scorings); otherwise it can be inserted in the slot with the cards for North, the score recorder.
 In many clubs and almost all higher level tournaments, the travelling sheets have been superseded by small electronic data entry devices stationed at each table.